The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 If you’ve noticed warning signs of poor circulation or advanced skin sores on a nursing home resident, legal action may be necessary.

-Pressure ulcers—especially in later stages—can lead to severe infections, sepsis, or even death.
+Skin ulcers—especially in later stages—can lead to severe infections, sepsis, or even death.
 If you suspect negligence, consulting a nursing home abuse lawyer is critical.
 They can evaluate your case, help file complaints with facility administrators, and pursue legal claims for damages.

 Victims and their families may be eligible to recover: